 Many strong leaders guided the church through its early years, but a pivotal moment in our history occurred in 1851 when Campbell made a return trip to Franklin.
 He preached at one of the local churches that had previously remained separate under its denominational background, and all 400 who were present decided to link arms with our spiritual ancestors as fellow followers of Christ (well, nearly all 400… reportedly, 4 individuals chose to remain on their own!).
 We are reminded that our story is enriched by prior generations investing love and hard work into God’s mission of reconciliation in this community.

-This growth in members led to much celebration, but it also presented the new challenges that come with expanding a family.
+This growth in members and history of our church led to much celebration, but it also presented the new challenges that come with expanding a family.
 One of those challenges was having a place for everyone to gather together.
 Up to this point, the lot on Fourth Avenue had remained undeveloped by the church, and the members primarily met in each other’s homes and at the Masonic Hall.
 In response to the need, the construction of our first church building was accelerated and completed in 1852.
 This church house survived over 60 years and witnessed many joys and adversities, including the harsh realities of war while serving as a hospital for Federal troops during the Civil War.

 One of the well-loved members of the community after the war was A.N.C.
 Williams, or “Uncle Allen” as he was known in his day, who became Franklin’s first black merchant after being freed from slavery.
 His success as a business man allowed him to found the Cummings Street Church of Christ on his own property.
 He was known as an outstanding leader in the Church of Christ and was called on several occasions to preach at Fourth Avenue.
 His funeral services were later held at our building in 1930 as the Cummings Street Church of Christ was not able to hold the vast number of people who attended.
 While our community has experienced the great tragedies of segregation, we also have encouraging voices from the past who still remind us to look beyond what is to what can be.